 Stephen Clarke was the director of TME for 15 years.
 He developed the DVD lessons and found our first partners, associates, and necessary funding in order to take the project from concept to reality.
 Now living in France, he will continue to contribute to TME as a member of the board of Trustees.

-John Hacker runs the very successful Wych Cross Nursery in Sussex.
+John Hacker ran the very successful Wych Cross Nursery in Sussex for many years.
 He has visited Cambodia with his family where he attended the opening of our first classroom there in early 2005.
+In 2016 he walked over 6000 miles, along the UK’s south coast, to raise money for TME.

 Simon Mabley is an HR Director at Unilever and has been involved with TME for number of years, becoming a trustee in 2008.
 In particular he and his family have been involved with projects, both in Malawi and Rwanda, that have successfully used the lessons with local communities.